-The fellowship is based in the Department of General Pediatrics at Boston University Chobanian & Avedisian School of Medicine and Boston Medical Center.
-As you may know, BMC has over a 100-year history of caring for poor, urban and immigrant children.
-Much of our research and many of our programs focus on improving the lives of these children.
+The General Academic Pediatrics Fellowship is based in the Division of Health Services Research in the Department of Pediatrics at Boston Medical Center (BMC) and Boston University (BU) Chobanian & Avedisian School of Medicine.
+BMC has more than a 100-year history of caring for poor, urban, and immigrant children, and much of our research focuses on improving the lives of these children.
 The clinical service has approximately 2,000 admissions and 75,000 ambulatory visits each year.
-The residency is combined with Boston Children's Hospital.

 The primary objective of the fellowship is to develop research competency, so that trainees can become successful independently supported physician-scientists.
 The specific objectives are to: